Dealers

 Watch Episode 1 free at autohaulerexchange.com/fight-fraud.
 Complete all eight sessions to earn your Fraud Prevention certificate and download the Vehicle Release Checklist.

-Sources: National Insurance Crime Bureau (NICB) overall cargo theft data; Kelley Blue Book average new vehicle value 2024; AHX State of Transparency in Vehicle Transportation.
+Sources: CargoNet strategic theft data as cited by the American Trucking Associations; Kelley Blue Book average new vehicle value, 2024; AHX State of Transparency in Vehicle Transportation.